Melanoma

 Diagnosis

-Doctors can often tell whether an irregular-looking spot or blemish on the skin could be skin cancer just by looking at it.
+Doctors can often tell whether an irregular-looking spot or blemish on the skin could be cancer just by looking at it.
 They can take a closer look at it using a dermatoscope.
 This instrument is like a strong magnifying glass with a light on it.

 If the doctor thinks that someone has melanoma, it is usually removed completely – including some of the skin around the abnormal area.
 The removed tissue is then examined under a microscope to find out whether it really is melanoma or something else.